The charity was founded in 1987

 Bill Mavir (2018)

 A native of West Cumbria, Bill is a retired vet who was a partner in Millcroft Veterinary Group.
 In parallel with this he was a director of an insurance company, The Veterinary Defence Society Ltd for 20 years, 15 of these as Executive Chairman.
 He is a trustee of Vetlife, a national charity mainly involved in the provision of mental health support to veterinary surgeons throughout the UK.
 Bill is also Chairman of the Trustees of Papcastle & Belle Vue Village Hall.

 Chair of Marketing and Income Generation Committee

 Sian is an Independent Nuclear Consultant, and brings business expertise and networks to HHWC.
 Sian lives in Gosforth, West Cumbria.

 Barbara Stephens (2019)

 Originally an engineer in industry, Barbara moved to Workington to run the West Cumbria Development Agency.
 When she was made redundant, she continued to live in Workington, while commuting to London weekly for 16 years until she retired.
 On retirement, she started volunteering for Hospice, as a receptionist and latterly in the pop-up shop.
 Throughout her career, she has held trustee and non-executive director posts in a range of organisations, and has particular experience on finance committees and governance.

 David is a Chartered Accountant and partner at Gibbons Accountants based in Maryport.
 Born and bred in Cumbria he now lives in Cockermouth with his wife and children.
 He was inspired to join the board by the vision and activities of Hospice at Home West Cumbria and the benefit the charity brings to the West Cumbria community.
 David brings his accounts and audit experience in the charitable sector to the board.

-Dawn Elliott is our Company Secretary.
+Carol Robertson is our Company Secretary.